List of Ranma ½ characters: Shampoo

 As punishment for her failure to kill female Ranma or marry male Ranma, her great-grandmother Cologne brought her to Jusenkyo for retraining.
 During this training, she fell into the "Spring of Drowned Cat", making her cursed to turn into a cat, the one thing Ranma fears most, and she blames him for this status.
-Despite this, Shampoo is no longer fixated on wanting to kill Ranma, and now just wants to marry him.
+Despite this, Shampoo's feelings for Ranma remain and she tries to win Ranma over through most of the series.
 Having returned to Nerima, Tokyo, she waits tables at the Cat Cafe (Nekō Hanten), her great-grandmother's restaurant.
-She also sometimes delivers ramen by bicycle, occasionally running down people — particularly Ranma — on the streets and rooftops.
+She also sometimes delivers ramen by bicycle, occasionally running down people—particularly Ranma—on the streets and rooftops.
 She is actively pursued by Mousse, a childhood friend for whom she generally shows nothing but disdain.

 Shampoo speaks with a simplified mode of speech, most notably rapidly switching between ignoring and using personal pronouns, because of having a limited amount of time to learn the Japanese language.
 She is described as "innocent and aggressive", being very affectionate and cheerful, while simultaneously being devious and forceful.
 Her personal motto is "obstacle is for killing", and she is more than willing to assassinate any "obstacle" in the path of a goal or just for the sake of convenience.
 For instance she has attempted to brainwash Ranma into loving her.
-She will also relentlessly bully people, or to put others, including her "groom", through sadistic and sometimes painful games for her own amusement.
 She has very little modesty, and attempts to use nudity to seduce Ranma in public places.
 She is sometimes compared to Lum from Takahashi's earlier Urusei Yatsura due to the similarities in their character designs and openly clingy personalities.

+It is noteworthy that in the first Ranma ½ OVA, the sound effect used for Shampoo's jumping is the same as the iconic sound of Lum's flying.

 She has shown that she is not past hurting Ranma's other fiancees.
 She is considerably more insistent than any of them, though her plans to woo Ranma are generally more violent and devious than his other suitors with the possible exception of Kodachi.
 She is not above hurting Ranma either, and is shown to be mostly uninterested in winning his affections by playing fair, though she isn't completely heartless.